mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 - The type `GridPinnedColumns` has been renamed to `GridPinnedColumnFields`.

 - The type `GridPinnedPosition` has been renamed to `GridPinnedColumnPosition`.

-- Column grouping is now enabled by default.
-The flag `columnGrouping` is no longer needed to be passed to the `experimentalFeatures` prop to enable it.

 - The column grouping API methods `getColumnGroupPath` and `getAllGroupDetails` are not anymore prefixed with `unstable_`.